csc301-2024-s/deliverable-1-37-edunexus/deliverables/D2/sub-team-2_readme.md

 npm run package
 ```
 You'll find the built application executable in the `dist` directory.
+> You should run `npm start` at least once before building the app to ensure the initialization of the database.

 ## How to run the unit tests
 We used WebDriverIO to run our tests.
 To run the tests, first you need to build the project by following the instructions in the previous section.